nbes4/spektrum-packet-analyzer/README.md

-# Spektrum™ Remote Receiver Packet Analyzer
+# Spektrum™ DSMX Receiver Packet Analyzer

-This project provides a high-level analyzer for decoding packets received by Spektrum™ Remote Receivers over UART.
+This project provides a high-level analyzer for decoding packets received by Spektrum™ DSMX Remote Receivers over UART.
 It is designed to work with the Saleae Logic Analyzer software.

 ![Parsed Packet Example](doc/parsed.png)